Quansight-Labs/JupyterLab-user-testing/results/user-testing-results.md

 ### UI customization

 - **Participants cared about themes.** Of participants who immediately changed settings to make JupyterLab better for their needs, all but one took the time to change the theme.
 Participants who were not aware JupyterLab had multiple default themes and found out later in the session remarked positively.
-- **Adjusting all text’s font size and having JupyterLab subsequently reflow its content was highly desired.** This is beyond default JupyterLab’s current text adjustment capabilities, but it does mean that the font size settings we have now are on the right track.
+- **Adjusting all text’s font size and having JupyterLab subsequently reflow its content was highly desired.** This is beyond default JupyterLab’s current text adjustment capabilities, but it does mean that our font size settings are on the right track.
+It is important to note that the script explicitly asked participants to change font sizes via JupyterLab as a means of observing how they explored the interface for unfamiliar controls; this did not come up on its own.
+The benefits of reflowing content did come up independent of script tasks.
 - **[Low color contrast](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) was not a major blocker for participants to complete tasks, but it was unpleasant.** Some participants overwrote sections of JupyterLab’s default colors with their browser to remedy it, but that is specialized knowledge not available to all possible users.
 The biggest issues arose when reading code; the syntax highlighting had particularly poor contrast or color combinations that were not distinct to participants.

 ### Notebook